Ch. Uniquecottage Gold Skye (Charlie)

 In physical appearance, the Cairn is not as low to the ground as the Sealyham Terrier or the Scottish Terrier.
 The male Cairn should weigh 14 pounds and the female 13 pounds and should always appear in proportion to these weights.
 The breed still has very large teeth, large feet with thick pads and strong nails, and strong and muscular shoulders.
 The Cairn comes in several colours and the coat colour of the adult dog can differ substantially from the puppy coat.
 Changes in colour can continue for years with most brindles eventually becoming very dark and some wheatens and reds darkening also while others remain light.

 The Cairn Terrier breed is generally very healthy and has an average life expectancy of 13-15 years, remaining active and playful well into his teen years.
 However, like all breeds, they are susceptible to certain health issues of a genetic nature.
 If you are considering the adoption of a Cairn Terrier puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
-Ensure that the prospective puppy's parents have all health clearances.
+Ensure that the prospective puppy’s parents have all health clearances.
 Breeding of any dog should not be done until after they have been proven to be free of evidence of significant hereditary diseases.
-(For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.)
+(For more information on selecting a breeder, see the articles on the General Information page.)

 Additional Health Resources: